mempo/mempo-kernel/README.md

 Security
 ====================

+_READ FILE security.txt here for list of known existing and past problems._

 You should verify data with both github.com by https/SSL or SSH downloads and you should check git tag -v _tagname_ e.g.:   git tag -v v0.1.26-rc3 to see if tag is signed by: pgp key 45953F23 rfree-mempo, pubkey here in doc/